davidxmoody/davidxmoody.com/_drafts/paragraph-counts-in-jekyll.md

 Now that we've defined a custom, multi-paragraph excerpt, we still need to count the number of *remaining* paragraphs in the post.

 Liquid templates weren't really designed for this kind of stuff and they lack full regular expression support.
 However, they do have the very convenient `split` filter which we will be using.
-We can split the formatted HTML of the post on the `'<p>'` substring to break it into segments for each paragraph.
-One slight caveat is that there will be an empty string before the first paragraph so we also have to subtract one from the total count.
+We can split the formatted HTML of the post on the `'<p>'` substring.
+This will break it into segments for each paragraph.
+One slight caveat is that there will be an empty string before the first paragraph.

 {% highlight html %}{% raw %}
 {% assign total_paragraphs = post.content | split: '<p>' | size | minus: 1 %}